-Due to the rural nature of Waushara County, many facilities and services are shared jointly between neighboring communities as well as provided through agreement with the county.
-Police protection for the Town of Leon and the other communities within Waushara County is provided by the Waushara County Sheriff's Department that dispatches officers from the City of Wautoma.
+Due to the rural nature of Waushara County, many facilities and services are shared jointly between neighboring communities as well as provided through agreement Police protection for the Town of Plainfield and the other with the county. communities within Waushara County is provided by the Waushara County Sheriff's Department that dispatches officers from the City of Wautoma.
 To provide a more visual presence in the area, the Hancock Fire Department serves as a satellite headquarters for the Sheriff's Department every Saturday afternoon.
-The Town of Leon is served by two different fire departments.
-The Redgranite Area Fire District provides fire protection services to the southwest section of the Town, while the Poy Sippi Fire Department covers the remaining town.
-In compensation for the fire protection services the Town of Leon pays a yearly fee.
-To better serve the community, the fire department maintains mutual aid agreements with Marquette, Adams, Portage and Waushara counties.
+Fire protection and First Responders are through the Plainfield Volunteer Fire Department, located in the Village of Plainfield.
+To better serve the communities, the fire department maintains mutual aid agreements with Marquette, Adams, Portage and Waushara counties.
 Emergency medical services for the majority of the county are provided by the Waushara County EMS.
-The various fire districts and local fire departments within the county also have First Responders on staff that can assist with the basic and advanced medical emergencies.
-Depending on the location, First Responders are usually able to arrive at the emergency scene either ahead of the ambulance or at approximately the same time.
-The Poy Sippi and Redgranite Area Fire District/Departments employ EMT/First Responders.
+An ambulance, shared jointly between the Coloma Fire Department and the Village of Plainfield, resides half time in the Village of Coloma and half time in the Village of Plainfield in alternating months, to improve service for the communities in the western part of the county.
 Finally, libraries within Waushara County are part of the Winnefox Federated Library System.
 The federated library system is designed to provide expanded library service to more people without making additional large expenditures.
 For this reason, libraries do not need to purchase the same collection materials or multiple copies since patrons are able to order materials from any library in the system.